 - Optional: Sour batard, sliced and toasted for serving

 - Add the sausage to a large heavy bottom pot, and cook over medium-low heat until lightly browned, stirring occasionally, but leaving the sausage in small chunks.

 - Add the onions, carrots, celery, garlic, potatoes, and thyme and cook, stirring occasionally, over medium-high heat until the vegetables begin to soften, about 8 minutes.

 - Push vegetables to the side of the pot and add tomato paste to the cleared area.
 Cook the tomato paste, stirring, until fragrant, about 2 minutes.
 Stir to combine the tomato paste with the vegetables in the pot.

-- Add the canned tomatoes, 6 cups of chicken broth, bay leaf, 1 tablespoon salt, and 1½ teaspoons pepper.
+- Add the canned tomatoes, 6 cups of chicken broth, bay leaf, 2 teaspoons salt, and 1 teaspoons pepper.

 - Cook on medium-low uncovered for about 30 minutes, until the vegetables are tender.

 - Discard the bay leaf.
 You can make this part of the soup in advance and refrigerate it or freeze it after this step.

 - When you’re ready to serve, add the beans and cooked pasta to the soup and heat through.
 If the soup is too thick, add some more chicken broth.

 - Add the spinach, stirring to combine, and cook until the leaves wilt.